Sean, if you want to be a part of the program, it is Election Day in America because if there's voting going on anywhere, it's Election Day.

 So I don't know what the hell he's talking about.

-What's your reaction to all of this?
+What's your reaction to all this?

-No, wow, Kamala's friends are dragging her down.
+Kamala's friends are dragging her down.

 It's not just Joe Biden and it's not just Mark Cuban.

-You played a series of individuals that are all Democrats that are all supporting Kamala, who all think the same way about other people.
+You played a series of individuals that are all Democrats, that are all supporting Kamala, who all think the same way about other people.

 They think they're better than us.

-They think they're better than Donald Trump, and they think that they deserve this win.
+And they think that they deserve this win.

-And that's exactly what's wrong with her and her her supporters is um they don't deserve to actually be in this country and in leadership because of their viewpoint of how they look at people.
+And that's exactly what's wrong with her and her supporters is they don't deserve to actually be in this country and in leadership because of their viewpoint of how they look at people.

-All right, quick break, we'll come right back more with South Dakota Governor uh Christy Noma's with us, then we'll get to your calls coming up straight ahead as well.
+Then we'll get to your calls coming up straight ahead as well.

-800 nine four one Sean, if you want to be a part of the program.
+800-941-Sean, if you want to be a part of the program.

 I could always hope and pray.

-We continue now with South Dakota Governor Christy Nomu's with us.
+All right, we continue now with South Dakota Governor Christy Nomu's with us.

 But that is their closing argument.

-Yeah, and the American people, um if there's one thing we learned over the last four to five years, and especially through COVID, is that leaders will use fear and hatred and division to try to get control.
+Yeah, and the American people, if there's one thing we learned over the last four to five years, and especially through COVID, is that leaders will use fear and hatred and division to try to get control.

 And that's what the Democratic Party and Kamala Harris want to do.

-They are using anger and fear and division to try to promote an agenda to get control and take over people's lives so that they can have more power.
+They are using anger and fear and division to try to promote an agenda, to get control and take over people's lives so that they can have more power.

 I have known that they feel this way and that this is their agenda the entire time.